A Summer Research Experience at Hubbard Brook Experimental Forest, Woodstock, NH

 Students will work with research teams involving other undergraduate and graduate students.
 Students also develop and conduct an independent research project.
 Many REU students continue their work as an independent study or senior honors thesis at their home institution.
 Some have even published in major scientific journals.
 In addition, through weekly presentations given by the mentors and other scientists, students are also exposed to a full spectrum of ecosystem research at Hubbard Brook.

 We are currently recruiting for two students.
-The vegetation team (mentor: Natalie Cleavitt) is seeking a motivated undergraduate with a keen interest in tree seedling ecology.
+The vegetation team (mentor: Nat Cleavitt) is seeking a motivated undergraduate with a keen interest in tree seedling or orchid ecology.
 The hydropedology team (mentor: Scott Bailey) is seeking a student in soil science, geology, or hydrology to work on soil, groundwater, or streamwater projects.

-Applications are due January 31, 2018.
-Incomplete applications will not be processed.
-Applicants should send the following to the mentor in the field they are interested in: A one page resume, an essay, and contacts for three people who can provide a reference.
+Application review will commence 1 Feb 2020.
+Incomplete applications will not be reviewed.
+Applicants should send the following directly to the mentor in the field they are interested in (contact below): A one page resume, an essay, and contacts for three people who can provide a reference.
 For the essay, in 3-4 paragraphs (750 words maximum) tell us why are you interested in research?
 There are many options for working in the environment, and research is one particular way.
 Why do you want to explore research?
 How do you think that participating in the Hubbard Brook REU program could help you in your degree program and in your future pursuits?

 For more information, or to submit application materials, contact the research mentor of your field of interest: